-It's been 31 years for me this month.
+It was 31 years for me last month.

-I first visited Ray in October of 1991 soon after he opened his new office.
-It was a rainy week in DFW.
+It was a rainy October week in DFW, when I first visited with Ray in his new office on Post & Paddock in 1991.
 I had already read his business plan and I was glad to sit down and talk with him.
 I was newly married and my wife was lukewarm about the idea of moving to North Texas.
 When starting out on this journey, it was good to acknowledge (but ignore) that the average startup company does not make it past year five (at that time).
-There were four people in the company when I began in February of 1992.
-I made it employee #5.
+There were four people in the company when I began work in February of 1992.
+I made it employee #5, four months after Ray opened the doors.

 While the main office is located in Grand Prairie, it is very close to the Arlington line.
 We usually hung out in Arlington.
 At that time, the population of Arlington was around 270K, Garth Brooks was topping the charts, and the Cowboys just started dominating the NFL.
 Now the population by territory boasts Houston (1), San Antonio (2), Dallas (3), Austin (4), Fort Worth (5), Arlington (7), and Corpus Christi (8).
 By metro area, it is Dallas #1, Houston #2, San Antonio #3, and Austin #4.